Science Fair Projects

 Abstract

-The objective: The purpose of this research is to develop a new approach of soil modification that takes advantage of intrinsic soil characteristics and the abundance of eco-friendly materials to transform the loose and porous soil mass into a denser and less permeable state capable of resisting liquefaction during earthquakes.
+The purpose of this research is to develop a new approach of soil modification that takes advantage of intrinsic soil characteristics and the abundance of eco-friendly materials to transform the loose and porous soil mass into a denser and less permeable state capable of resisting liquefaction during earthquakes.
 Three processes: Microbially-Induced Calcium Precipitation (MICP), Calcium In-Situ Precipitation System (CIPS), and the proposed Eco-Friendly Calcium In-Situ Precipitation System (ECIPS), are experimented and compared.

 Methods/Materials